dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 ### Assumptions
 * The input data contains no overlapping ranges
 * No range/entry contain the same payload
+* No ip range is excluded (No ip range should be ignore because of reserved ip-range-blocks)

 ### the goal
 Handle 150 mil entries